-The MAIN switch controls power to the passengers' windows.
-With this switch off, the passengers' windows cannot be raised or lowered.
+The MAIN switch controls power to the passenger's window.
+With this switch off, the passenger's window cannot be raised or lowered.
 The MAIN switch does not affect the driver's window.
-Keep the MAIN switch off when you have children in the car so they do not injure themselves by operating the windows unintentionally.

-The lights inside the switches come on when you turn the ignition switch to ON (II).
+Keep the MAIN switch off when you have children in the car so they do not injure themselves by operating the window unintentionally.
+The lights inside the switches come on when you turn the parking lights or headlights on.